EIC-CV2023/wit-yolov8/README.md

 # wit-yolov8
-"What is that?" task with yolov8 and tracker
+"What is that?" task using yolov8 instance segmentation and tracker and mediapipe pose estimation